javissimo/javissimo.github.io/src/content/blog/post-2.md

 ## 4. User Experience (UX) Matters

 Front-end development is not just about writing code; it's about creating a great user experience.
-Explain your thought process behind the user interface (UI) and UX decisions you made in your projects.
+Explain your thought process behind the user interface (UI) and UX decisions you made in your photos.
 Discuss how you optimized performance and accessibility.

 ## 5. Document Your Projects